tleverett/CSS-Documentation/docs/principles-of-object-oriented-css/index.md

 Before we can start applying object-oriented principles to CSS, we need to have a solid understanding of what is an object _really_?

 In class-based object-oriented programming paradigms an object is an instance of a class (OOP).
-These instances are collections of class-members which can include:
+These instances are collections of class-members in a shared context which can include:

  * fields
  * variables